guardian/security-hq/README.md

 ]
 ```

-The value of `id` should be the same as the AWS Profile name, which you can see when you copy your credentials from janus.
-You can add a `roleArn` if you want to generate an iAM report, otherwise you don't need it.
+The value of `id` should be the same as the AWS Profile name, which you can see when you copy your credentials from Janus.
+You can add a `roleArn` if you want to generate an IAM report, otherwise you don't need it.

 ### AWS Security Policies
 See `watched-account` template under `cloudformation` folder for the security policies needed to run security-hq.